Analysis: Writing Style

-Oscar Wilde is an incredibly funny and witty writer.
-His humor in The Importance of Being Earnest relies on creating absurd situations and characters whose lack of insight causes them to respond to these situations in inappropriate ways.
-For example, Lady Bracknell’s preoccupation with her own parties and lack of sympathy for invalids makes her react to the news of Bunbury’s illness in an exaggeratedly cold manner:
+Wilde's humor in The Importance of Being Earnest relies on creating absurd situations and characters whose lack of insight causes them to respond to these situations in inappropriate ways.
+For example, Lady Bracknell’s preoccupation with her own parties and complete lack of sympathy for invalids make her react to the news of Bunbury’s illness in an ridiculously cold manner:

 Lady Bracknell: Well, I must say, Algernon, that I think it is high time that Mr. Bunbury made up his mind whether he was going to live or to die.
 This shilly-shallying with the question is absurd… I would be much obliged if you would ask Mr. Bunbury, from me, to be kind enough not to have a relapse on Saturday, for I rely on you to arrange my music for me.
 (I.130)

 Most of us recognize that death by illness isn’t a matter of conscious choice and would take pity on the dying Bunbury.
 Not Lady Bracknell.
 She’s more concerned with the propriety of her music arrangements.
 She’s frivolous, worrying about style over the life-and-death struggle of Bunbury.

 The entire play runs in a similar vein—with characters responding to situations in ways that are either too serious or too flippant.
 This exaggeration gives Earnest its distinctive brand of Wildean humor.